vbashyakarla/tornado-mag/README.md

 The analysis includes some exploratory data analysis, feature engineering, model specification, hyperparameter tuning, and model evaluation.

-The model predicts the magnitude of a tornado severity using XGBoost with a number of tuned hyperparameters and effect encodings for state-level information.
+The model predicts a number of predictors, including effect encodings for state-level data to predict the magnitude of tornadoes via:

+* XGBoost  (with a number of tuned hyperparameters)
+* Standard Poisson Regression
+* Zero-Inflated Poisson Regression

 ## Project Structure
 - `analysis.Rmd`: Analysis and modeling